HopkinsLaboratory/Graphormer-IR/README.md

 <img src="GraphicalAbstract_IRIS.png" width=45%>  <img src="GraphicalAbstract_IR.png" width=45%>
 # New Updates (April 2025) Graphormer-IR(IS)
-- Updated to include Graphormer-IRIS code from recent publication
+- Updated to include Graphormer-IRIS code from recent publication (Merged Graphormer-IR and IRIS branches)
 - Added command line tools for freezing layers, freezing feature encoder,
 - Fixed issues with relative paths, pickle files not uploaded
-- Added docker installation route
+- Added docker installation route and guide
+- Made it easier to save data by adding '--save-path' flag for evaluation script

 # General
 Graphormer-IR(IS) is an extension to the Graphormer package, with [documentation](https://graphormer.readthedocs.io/), and the original code on [Github](https://github.com/microsoft/Graphormer/) with additional usage examples.
 If you use this code, __please cite our paper and the original Graphormer work__: